greizgh/Phashword/README.md

 Phashword will generate per-site passwords based on:

-1. a site-specific tag (such as "mozilla" of "github")
+1. a site-specific tag (such as "mozilla" or "github")
 1. a private key (randomly generated if you lack inspiration)
 1. a master key that only you know